LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 ### Execution Program Status Register (EPSR)

-- **T bit[24]**: Defines the instuction set.
+- **T bit[24]**: Defines the instruction set.
 The Cortex-M3 supports only Thumb-2.
 So it must be 0.
 An fault is caused if this bit is set to 0.
 - **ICI/IT**: TBD

 ### Composite views of the xPSR registers